GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

   - cookie-countdown
 ---

 If your site uses third-party cookies it's time to take action as we approach their deprecation.
-Chrome plans to disable third-party cookies for 1% of users from Q1 2024 to [facilitate testing](#chrome-testing) and then ramp up to 100% of users from Q3 2024[<sup>1</sup>](#cma-consultation).
+Chrome plans to disable third-party cookies for 1% of users from Q1 2024 to facilitate testing, and then ramp up to 100% of users from Q3 2024.
+The ramp up to 100% of users is subject to addressing any remaining competition concerns of the [UK’s Competition and Markets Authority (CMA)](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes).

 Our goal on the Privacy Sandbox is to reduce cross-site tracking while still enabling the functionality that keeps online content and services freely accessible by everyone.
 Deprecating and removing third-party cookies encapsulates the challenge, as they enable critical functionality across sign-in, fraud protection, advertising, and generally the ability to embed rich, third-party content in your sites—but at the same time they're also the key enabler of cross-site tracking.